Sign with Digital Signature

 Remove a Digital Signature

-If you need to remove digital signatures from a document, use the RemoveAllSignatures methods:
+If you need to remove digital signatures from a document, use one of the RemoveAllSignatures methods.

 Signer.RemoveAllSignatures("SignedDocument.docx", "UnsignedDocument.docx");